nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

+### Adding a patient or specialist
+1. Adding a patient to the existing list.

+    1. Recommendation: List all patients by entering `list -pa` to better observe the results.

+    2. Test case: `add -pa n/Abigail Lim p/89074463 e/abilim@test.com t/friends a/22 m/Bronchitis m/Fever`<br>
+       Expected: A patient by the name of Abigail Lim is added to the list of patients.
+The details of the newly added patient can be seen via the `view` command.

+    3. Test case: `add -pa n/Abigail Lim e/abilim@test.com t/friends a/22 m/Bronchitis` (missing `p/PHONE` field)<br>
+    Expected: No patient is added to the list.
+Error message is shown in the command result box.

+    4. Test Case: `add -pa n/Abigail Lim p/89074463 e/abilim@test.com t/friends a/twenty-two m/Bronchitis` (invalid `a/AGE` field)<br>
+       Expected: No patient is added to the list.
+Error message of accepted `a/AGE` format is shown.

+Similar tests for adding a specialists can be done using the `add` command format for specified for specialists.

+### Viewing a patient or specialist

+1. Viewing a patient while all patients are being shown in the list panel.

+    1. Prerequisites: List all patients using the `list - pa` command.
+Multiple patients in the list.

+    2. Test case: `view 1`<br>
+       Expected: First patient is selected to be viewed.
+Details of the viewed patient are shown in the view panel.
+       Details of the viewed patients is also displayed in the command result box.

+    3. Test case: `view 0`<br>
+       Expected: No person is viewed.
+Error details shown in command result box.

+    4. Other incorrect view commands to try: `view`, `view x`, `...` (where x is larger than the list size)<br>
+       Expected: Similar to previous.

+Similar tests for viewing a specialist can be done using the `view` command after listing all specialists via `list -sp` command.

+### Editing a patient or specialist

+1. Editing a specialist while a specialist is being viewed in the view panel.

+    1. Prerequisites: Viewing a specialist in the view panel.

+    2. Test case: `edit n/Jonathan Holland` (editing a single attribute)<br>
+       Expected: The name of the specialist being viewed is modified to **Jonathan Holland**.

+    3. Test case: `edit n/John Holland p/88889009 s/Dentistry` (editing multiple attributes)<br>
+       Expected: The specialist being viewed is modified to have the **name John Holland** with **phone number 88889009** and has **Dentistry as a specialisation**.

+    4. Test case: `edit t/`(clearing tags)<br>
+       Expected: The specialist being viewed is modified to have no tags.

+    5. Test case: `edit n/`
+       Expected: The specialist being viewed is not modified.
+Error message indicating arguments cannot be blank is shown.

+Similar tests for editing a patient can be done using the `edit` command after viewing a patient in the view panel using the `view` command.

-### Deleting a person
+### Deleting a patient or specialist

 1. Deleting a person while all persons are being shown

-    1. Prerequisites: List all persons using the `list - pa` command.
-Multiple persons in the list.
+    1. Prerequisites: List all specialists using the `list -sp` command.
+Multiple specialists in the list.

-    1. Test case: `delete 1`<br>
+    2. Test case: `delete 1`<br>
-       Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+       Expected: First specialist is deleted from the specialist list.
+Shorter details of the deleted specialists is shown in the command result box.

+    3. Test case: `delete 2 3 4`<br>
+       Expected: Second, third and fourth specialist is deleted from the specialist list.
+Shorter details of the deleted specialists is shown in the command result box.

-    1. Test case: `delete 0`<br>
+    4. Test case: `delete 0`<br>
        Expected: No person is deleted.
 Error details shown in the status message.
-Status bar remains the same.

-    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+    5. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.

-### Viewing a person

-1. Viewing a person while all persons are being shown

-    1. Prerequisites: List all persons using the `list - pa` command.
-Multiple persons in the list.

-    1. Test case: `view 1`<br>
-       Expected: First person is selected to be viewed.
-Details of the viewed person shown in the View Person Panel.
-Timestamp in the status bar is updated.

-    1. Test case: `view 0`<br>
-       Expected: No person is viewed.
-Error details shown in the status message.
-Status bar remains the same.

-    1. Other incorrect view commands to try: `view`, `view x`, `...` (where x is larger than the list size)<br>
-       Expected: Similar to previous.
+Similar tests for deleting a patient can be done by first listing all patients using the `list -pa` command with multiple patients listed.

+### Finding patients or specialists
+_To be added._

+### Undo and redo commands
+_To be added._

+### Shortcut aliases
+_To be added._

 ## **Appendix: Planned Enhancements**